310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/living_sunshine.md

 {% endbubble %}

 {% bubble Hokuto %}
-What?!
-Have you gone mad, Isara?!
+What!?
+Have you gone mad, Isara!?
 It doesn't matter if it's you—that's still unforgivable!
 {% endbubble %}

 {% bubble Makoto %}